edude03/blog/neon-operator.md

 This is a style choice for sure, but I don't like functions that take a bunch of duplicate parameters.
 Ideally, I'd really like Scala style [Using Clauses](https://docs.scala-lang.org/scala3/reference/contextual/using-clauses.html) for things like `kube_client` and `owner_ref` but I'm also sure there is a pattern I could use (like passing a closure) that would clean this up.

-Futhermore, having a way to apply the functions in order and as dependencies pulumi style ie
+Furthermore, having a way to apply the functions in order and as dependencies pulumi style ie

 ```
 let minio = Minio::new(some, config).await?